 After you've done your research, approach these editors with the portfolio you've built up photographing smaller artists without a photo pass, showing them samples of work that align with the kind of photography and genres their publication covers.
 It will always pay to show familiarity with a publication and their perspective, so demonstrate that you understand the kind of photography that will best work for their publication.

 Publications on a national scale may not be dramatically different than a local publication, and you're likely dealing with pitching to a photo editor.
 Again, do you research on the genres of music each publication covers, who the appropriate contact is, and show them work that you think ladders up to their brand of coverage.

 Often, national publications will focus on coverage of larger cities and the headlining shows that often prioritize them.
 That said, if you're in a smaller market, a national publication may need photographers there, just not as consistently.
-Tours often start in smaller cities as the production and performances are dialed in, and these are ideal opportunities to get a foot in the door shooting for larger national publications.
+Tours often start in smaller cities.
+These smaller market showsare ideal opportunities to get a foot in the door shooting for larger national publications.

 Pitching yourself and your work is just like any proposition in life — you're going to need to put yourself out there and it may require a lot of rejection before you get a yes, particularly for larger publications.

 When in doubt, start your own publication.
 Even a blog that posts concert reviews and concert photography galleries can have value to publicists.
 Starting your own publication may sound like a daunting task, but it may give you the best platform to consistently get passes if you're willing to put in the work.

 In fact, I've received countless photo passes photographing for this humble blog you're reading right now.
 The reason is simply because I could point to a single source where publicists could see a proven track record of live music coverage.